-Once they have their rough cut, your group should watch it to see if it makes sense.
-If they need to change the order of any of the clips, they just select the clip they want to move and drag and drop it into the preferred place.
-Remind them that the aim is to convey the story to the audience in the most effective way.
-Young editors then improve their film by applying the following techniques.
+Once your students have their rough cut, you can watch it together and think about how to improve it to reach the final version of the film.
+If they need to change the order of any of the clips, they can select the clip they want and drag and drop it into the preferred place.
+Remember your groups' aim is to convey their story to the audience in the most effective way they can.
+Common techniques to work towards achieving the final cut include: